-First, suppose in the example above a CEO is granted options on 1 million shares.
-In this case, the executive would receive \$34 for each option, or a total of \$34 million.
+First, suppose a CEO is granted options on 1 million shares.
+If we use the same stock prices as in our previous example then the grantee would receive \$34 for each option, or a total of \$34 million.
 Keep in mind that this is in addition to an annual salary and cash bonuses.
 The logic behind employee options is that they motivate people to work harder and smarter, thus making the company more valuable and benefiting shareholders.
 But take a closer look at this example.
 If the risk-free rate is 5.5%, the market risk premium is 6%, and IBM's beta is 1.19, then the expected return, based on the CAPM, is 5.5% + 1.19(6%) = 12.64%.
-IBM's dividend yield is only 0.8%, so the expected annual price appreciation must be around 11.84% (12.64% - 0.8% = 11.84%).
+IBM's dividend yield is only 0.8%, so the expected annual price appreciation must be about 11.84% (12.64% - 0.8% =11.84%).
 Now note that if IBM's stock price grew from \$100 to \$134 over 5 years, that would translate to an annual growth rate of only 6%, not the 11.84% shareholders expected.
 Thus, the executive would receive \$34 million for helping run a company that performed below shareholders' expectations.
 As this example illustrates, standard stock options do not necessarily link executives' wealth with that of shareholders.

-Even worse, the events of the early 2000s showed that some executives were willing to illegally falsify financial statements in order to drive up stock prices just prior to exercising their stock options.
-In some notable cases, the subsequent stock price drop and loss of investor confidence have forced firms into bankruptcy.
-This behavior is certainly not in shareholders' best interests!18
+Second, and even worse, the events of the early 2000s showed that some executives were willing to illegally falsify financial statements in order to drive up stock prices just prior to exercising their stock options.
+18 In some notable cases, the subsequent stock price drop and loss of investor confidence have forced firms into bankruptcy.
+Such behavior is certainly not in shareholders' best interests!